 Commonly Kinesiology is known for its use of muscle testing, which is the main tool a kinesiologist uses in order to obtain information from the body.
 Also a versatile tool which identifies imbalances and resonating correction techniques.

 Muscles are able to move due to working with various other body systems, notable the nervous system.
 Our conscious mind transmits a command to our central nervous system which converts it into electrical impulses.
 The electrical impulses are then transported through the somatic part of our peripheral nervous system to the nerves responsible for controlling the necessary muscles.

-Where a client process information and is beneficial for the body the muscle remains strong, however where the information causes a stress the muscle goes weak, identifying energy blockages.
+When a client processes information which is beneficial for them, the muscle remains strong.
+However where the information causes a stress the muscle goes weak, it identifies information that is or could create energy blockages.

 However Kinesiology is much more than muscle testing.
 Together with the client a goal is set for the session.
-Via muscle testing the kinesiologist will seek any energy blockages and or sabotages which are impeding the client from achieving this goal.
+Via muscle testing the kinesiologist will seek information that is creating energy blockages or sabotages which are impeding the client from achieving this goal.

 The muscles have been shown to reflect tension, especially when stress hasn’t been processed properly.
 Which means they can hold memory of experiences which can be held onto for many years.
 Such stress which can manifest as dis-ease, aches and pains, sabotaging behaviour and/or crisis.
 Alternatively this stress can be triggered by events which bring it to the surface.

 Muscles can be likened to filing cabinets for the subconscious mind.
 By using the muscles we can bring information to consciousness to be addressed and released.
 Which helps bring the body back into balance and thus such symptoms and behaviours release.